kilehsu/MedHelper/voicebackend/README.md

 ### Challenges Faced

-Developing MedHelper presented several significant challenges:
+Developing MediMinder presented several significant challenges:

 - **Backend Integration**: Connecting the frontend with the backend services required careful API design and error handling, especially for the voice processing features.